Richard of Wallingford: Biography

 Richard of Wallingford pointing to a clock, in reference to his gift to the abbey.
 His face is disfigured, possibly by leprosy.

 Reconstructed clock of St. Alban's Abbey, originally built circa 1356.

 Richard was born, the son of a blacksmith, at Wallingford in Berkshire (now Oxfordshire) in England, in 1292.
 When he was orphaned he was taken to William de Kirkeby the Prior of Wallingford Priory and dedicated to the Holy Trinity.
-Wallingford was a dependant priory to St Albans Abbey.
+Wallingford was a dependent priory to St Albans Abbey.
 Richard subsequently spent six years studying at Oxford University before becoming a monk at St Albans.
 He later studied for nine more years at Oxford.
 In 1327 he became abbot of St Albans.

 Richard is best known for the astronomical clock he designed, while he was abbot, which is described in the Tractatus Horologii Astronomici (1327).
 The clock was completed about 20 years after Richard's death by William of Walsham, but was apparently destroyed during Henry VIII's reformation and the dissolution of St Albans Abbey in 1539.
 His clock almost certainly was the most complex clock mechanism in existence at the time in the British Isles, and one of the most sophisticated ones anywhere.
 The only other clocklike mechanism of comparable complexity that is documented in the 14th century is the astrarium by Giovanni de Dondi.
 Richard’s clock gave the mean time in equal and unequal hours, as well as the true solar time.
 It also displayed the phases of the moon and showed the positions of the lunar nodes and the height of the tide at London Bridge.

 Based on the 14th-century literary evidence still surviving in the 20th century, scholars of horological history have tried to build recreations of Richard of Wallingford's clock.
 The best known of these was built by Haward Horological and for many years was displayed at the Time Museum (now defunct) in Rockford, Illinois; it is currently on display at the Halim Time and Glass Museum in Evanston, Illinois.
 One was built by Eric Watson and is now in the Wallingford Museum; one built in 1988 is located at St Albans Cathedral; and one was built by Don Unwin for the Whipple Museum of the History of Science in Cambridge.

 Richard suffered from what was then thought to be leprosy (though it might have been scrofula or tuberculosis) which he apparently contracted when he went to have his position, as abbot of St Albans Abbey, confirmed by the Pope at Avignon.
 He died at St Albans in 1336.